Practice Rights

 What are practice rights?

-The regulator of CILEX members, CILEX Regulation is now able to authorise individuals to undertake reserved activities, provided they can demonstrate their competence to do so.
-This enables you to qualify as an authorised person with the right to conduct one or more reserved activities.
+The regulator of CILEX members, CILEx Regulation can authorise individuals to undertake reserved activities, provided they can demonstrate their competence to do so.
+This enables individuals to qualify as an authorised person with the right to conduct one or more reserved activities.

 What rights can I apply for?

-Any person, who can demonstrate competence can apply to CILEX Regulation to become authorised for the reserved activities of:
+Any person, who can demonstrate competence can apply to CILEx Regulation to become authorised for the reserved activities of probate and conveyancing (reserved instrument activities).

 Who can apply?

-You must be a Chartered Legal Executive (a Fellow of CILEX) to apply for litigation, advocacy and immigration rights.
+You must be a Chartered Legal Executive (a Fellow of CILEX) to apply for litigation, and/or advocacy rights and immigration rights.

 Any person, including those in any grade of CILEX membership can apply for conveyancing and probate rights.
 You do not have to be a member of CILEX to be awarded these practice rights, though you would be eligible for CILEX membership.